contigen/custom-select-component/README.md

 ## Usage

-Feel free to use it, credits will be appreciated.
+Feel free to use it, give credits.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).